andreaslordos/extinguishers/README.md

 Extinguisher attempts to optimize the sum of scores of all emergency response centers using the above equation.

-Authors: Andreas Lordos, 17 (andreasglordos@gmail.com) and Christoforos Lapathiotis, 16 (clapathiotis@gmail.com)
+Authors: Andreas Lordos, 17 (andreasglordos@gmail.com)